SiFTW/norrisEtAl/README.md

 # norrisEtAl
-All modeling files for Norris Et Al.
+All modeling files for Norris et al.

 - BCL2 and Myc Simulations
   - Apoptosis_Bcl2.ipynb: run apoptosis model to simulate Bcl2 mutations and compare to WT